crushcafeteria/help.lipasafe.com/docs/accounts/signing-up.md

 2. Type in the secret code an click **Verify Number**
 3. If correct, your number will now be verified.

+!!! hint "Hint!"
-> To be able to receive payments with M-PESA, please use a registered Safaricom M-PESA number.
+    To be able to receive payments with M-PESA, please use a registered Safaricom M-PESA number.

 # Verifying your email
 When you register your account, an activation email is sent to your email address.